dima-brook/w3f_application/elrond_bridge.md

 #### 2. Relay validator/prover written in TypeScript.
 Supplied in a docker container.

+The intention behind our choices was to keep the set-up simple, robust and secure.

 **Architecture**
-1. A full node, synced with the mainnet / testnet of the bridged Substrate Parachain;
+1. A full node, synced with the mainnet / testnet of a bridged Substrate Parachain;
 2. A full node synced with the mainnet / testnet of Elrond;
 3. Schnorrkel/Ristretto sr25519 elliptic curve related 256 bits long public and 512 bits long private key-pair for signing the transactions on the parachain side and Edwards-curve (Ed25519) related keys with the same key lengths for signing on Elrond's side.
 4. Event listening, processing, and relaying middleware